iamazeem/spancopy/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/iamazeem/spancopy/blob/master/LICENSE)

 `spancopy` is a CLI tool to span (copy) files with size threshold from `source` to `destination` directory.
-The `source` files are spanned over subdirectories under the `destination` directory.
-A main subdirectory named as the current timestamp is created under the `destination` directory to group all the spanned files under their respective subdirectories and to avoid conflicts.
+On reaching the `threshold` value, the `source` files are spanned over multiple subdirectories under the `destination` directory.

 For more details, pleas refer to the [Usage](#usage) section.